Code-Institute-Submissions/online-recipe-cookbook/README.md

 ## UX ##
 The objective of the site is to find, view and edit recipes online.
 This site makes it easy for the user to upload their own recipes and view more.
 The homepage contains all that a user would need from the perspective of uploading and viewing recipes.

+## Data ##
+For this, I used MongoDB as my database.
+I structured it with collection called recipes, with values such as below:
+{"_id":{"$oid":"5d5015614e88b888f2567f63"},"recipe_name":"Stir fry","prep_time":"10 mins","cook_time":"20 mins","ingredients":"Vegetables, noodles","method_steps":"open packet of food, cook the food, eat the food","tools_used":"wok","likes":{"$numberInt":"4"},"image_link":"https://d1doqjmisr497k.cloudfront.net/-/media/mccormick-us/recipes/mccormick/s/800/stir_fry_vegetables_800x800.jpg"}

+So each recipe has its own document, with unique id and properties.

+In order to do comments, I chose to create a new collection called comments.
+These entries contain their own unique id but also the id of the recipe they are related to.
+An entry looks like this: {"_id":{"$oid":"5dab4593cdcc0854ed2b43da"},"username":"burgerLover","comment":"best burger ever","_recipe_id":{"$oid":"5d4eb2bc1c9d440000c86cc0"}}

 ### User stories: ###
 1. As a baker, I want to upload my new cake recipe.
 2. As a potential baker, I want to view a cake recipe.